Qanpi/flappy-bird/README.md

 # flappy-bird
 A very basic remake of flappy bird in Unity.
 Not intended to be a complete game, but rather a quickstart into game dev with Unity.
+You can play the game over here: https://qanpi.github.io/flappy-bird/

 ## Future improvements
 - [ ] Main screen / starting UI